swcarpentry/DEPRECATED-boot-camps/shell/automation/Readme.md

     PS1="[\u@\h \w]\$ "

-When you define a variable, it is only available in this current shell process.
-If you spawn a new shell from this one, the variables will be back to the default set.
-After changing your prompt, as above, start a new shell:
+An important note: When you define a variable on the command line, as we did just above, it is only available in this current shell process.

-    bash

-and notice that the prompt is now the same as the original one.
-Let's exit that shell and see how to keep those changes.

-    exit

-You can make variables available to processes that are spawned from this shell with the `export` command:

-    export PS1="[\u@\h \w]\$ "

-Now launch a new shell and confirm that the prompt has changed, and exit that shell again.
+If you later spawn a new shell from this one, or close this shell and open a new one later, you won't have the changes you made in this shell process.
+(Feel free to test this yourself by opening a second shell process!)

+Later, we'll cover one way to have the default variable values set to something else (like our new value for PS1, above), whenever you open a new shell process on *this* computer.

 # Aliases

-Another way to avoid having to retype commands is to use an **alias**.
-Most shells allow you to define an alias so that it is available to use in that shell.
+Another way to avoid having to retype paths and commands is to use an **alias**.
+Most shells allow you to define an alias so that it is available to use in the current shell process.
 Let's define an alias to perform the same function as the `smallest` script that we made earlier.
 If you enter:

     alias my_smallest='wc * | sort -k 3 -n | head -n 1'